jaimitoes/ComfyUI-LTX2-TRAINER/README.md

 **Troubleshootings**:

 * You must to Run in Xformers (nvidia bat).
-IF you run with sageattention you will get crash caused by a mismatch shape tensor in the preprocessing and training.
+IF you run with sageattention you will get a crash caused by a mismatch shape tensor in the preprocessing and training.
 Be sure to use xformers.

 * The only subgraph could be broken of what is showing depending of the comfyUI version.
 It must be like this picture: